Sterniii3/drugdevelopR/validation/test_cases/02_BiasAdjustmentTestCases.md

   * three clusters for parallel computing,
   * fixed costs of 10,000,000\$ in phase II and of 15,000,000\$ in phase III,
   * variable costs of 75,000\$ in phase II and 100,000\$ in phase III,
-  * “fixed=FALSE”, i.e. set the function to use fixed treatment effects not modeled on a prior distribution,
+  * “fixed=FALSE”, i.e. set the function to use treatment effects modeled on a prior distribution,
   * weight of 0.3 for the prior distribution,
-  * 30 and 60 events for each treatment effect, respectively,
+  * a sample size of 30 and 60 for the the two treatment effect estimate, respectively,
   * additive adjustment method "additive", and
   * an optimization region of {0.1, 0.125, ..., 0.5} for the adjustment parameter $\alpha_{CI}$.